mozilla/anodejsholidayseason/fantastic-front-end-performance-3--connect-fonts.md

 # Fantastic front end performance, part 3 - Big performance wins by serving fonts smarter - A Node.js holiday season, part 8

-In Persona we cut our page load times in half by serving fonts smarter.
-This post outlines exactly how we implemented these performance wins, and gives you tools to do the same.
+We used font subsetting to reduce Persona's font footprint from 300 KB to 45 KB.
+This post outlines exactly how we implemented these performance improvements, and gives you tools to do the same.

 ## Introducing connect-fonts